-Follow-up Services are critical services provided following a youth's exit from the program to help ensure the youth is successful in employment and/or post-secondary education and training.
-Follow-up services shall consist of regular contact between the case managers, the youth, the youth's family, educational institution and employer (i.e. including assistance addressing work related problems that occur).
+Follow-up Services are provided following a youth's exit from the program to help ensure the youth is successful in employment and/or post-secondary education and training.
+Follow-up services are critical and shall consist of regular contact between case managers, the youth, the youth's family, educational institution and employer (i.e. including assistance addressing work related problems that occur).
 Follow-up services for youth may include the following program elements: support services, financial literacy, adult mentoring, services that provide labor market and employment information about in demand industry sectors or occupations available in the local area, such as career awareness, career counseling, and career exploration services; and activities that help youth prepare for and transition to post-secondary education and training.

-Follow-up services must be provided on a monthly basis to all youth who have exited the program (positive and negative) for a mandatory twelve (12) months after exit at the following intervals: 1st quarter after exit, 2nd quarter after exit, and Twelve (12) month follow-ups.
+Follow-up services must be provided on a monthly basis to all youth who have exited the program (positive and negative) for a mandatory twelve (12) months after exit at the following intervals: $1^{\text{st}}$ quarter after exit, $2^{\text{nd}}$ quarter after exit, $3^{\text{rd}}$ quarter after exit, and twelve (12) month follow-ups.
 The Career Planner must contact the youth by telephone, home visits, mail, etc. to verify the youth's current employment/educational status.
 The contact must be documented in the appropriate reporting system and the hard copy documentation collected as verification is maintained in the participant's file folder.
 Effective follow-ups require more than telephone contacts with youth participants.
-All follow-up services provided/delivered to youth participants must be recorded in Employ Miami-Dade (EMD), Employ Monroe (EM) and documented in case notes in a timely manner.
+All follow-up services provided/delivered to youth participants must be recorded in Employ Miami-Dade (EMD)/Employ Monroe (EM) and documented in case notes in a timely manner.